anthonychu/azure-functions-reactjs-server-components-demo/README.md

 - The demo requires the `--conditions` flag to be set in the Node.js process.
 This flag is set with `languageWorkers__node__arguments` app setting.
 Because Azure Functions starts the Node worker process before your app is loaded, you typically need to set an extra app setting (`WEBSITE_USE_PLACEHOLDER=0`) to delay the start of the worker process.
 However, function apps in Static Web Apps are not allowed to configure app settings starting with `WEBSITE_`.
 To get around this, if the `conditions` flag isn't set, there is code in `funcutil/babelregister.server.js` to cause a restart in the Node process.
 This is a huge hack and should never be used in a production app!
 - The `pipeToNodeWritable` function in React Server Components requires writing to a stream.
 Like some other serverless platforms, Azure Functions is unable to stream responses.
 We use a `memory-stream` for this.
 - `pipeToNodeWritable` looks up client components in a generated manifest.
 Because the manifest contains full paths from the build machine that are different than the paths in the Azure Functions environment, we use a proxy to select the file with the nearest matching name.
 See `funcutil/react-utils.server.js`.
+- CORS - When running locally and the frontend is served from a different port than the Azure Functions app, CORS is required.
+CORS is enabled on Azure Functions, but because the demo relies on an `X-Location` header, an additional `'Access-Control-Expose-Headers': 'X-Location'` must be added to responses.
 - Authentication was added to the app to allow only logged in users to view and modify their own notes.